How Do You Secure Your Identity After a Data Breach?

 The final way you can protect your data from third-party breaches is to set up safeguards that thwart even a thief with your data.
 For example:

 - Two-factor authentication (2FA) makes your accounts much harder to hack, even if a thief has your username and password.
+Make sure you’re using an authenticator app — not SMS.

 - A credit freeze will decline loans to a thief who impersonates you.